0glabs/0g-serving-user-broker/README.md

  * @param providerAddress - The address of the provider.
  * @param serviceName - The name of the service.
  * @param fee - The fee to be settled.
 The unit is neuron.
 1 A0GI = 1e18 neuron.
+ * To accommodate large values, it needs to use string type, e.g. '1000'.
  *
  * @returns A promise that resolves when the fee settlement is successful.
  *